deividAlfa/stm32_soldering_iron_controller/Readme_files/Operation.md

 This is not applied to the plot graph.<br>
   - **LVP**<br>
 Adjust Low voltage protection.<br>
+  - **Active detection**<br>
+Use iron active detection by leaving the PWM slightly on all the time.
+If your amp has a pullup resistor it can be disabled.<br>
   - **GUI Time**<br>
 To offer maximum responsiveness, the screen is updated as fastest as possible when the cpu is idling.<br>
 It depends on the MCU used and display interface, it can reach more than 100 fps in DMA SPI mode.<br>